plone/volto/packages/registry/docs/how-to-guides/register-and-retrieve-components.md

 # Register and retrieve components

+This section of the documentation describes how to register, retrieve, adapt, and load components.

 ## Register components by name

 You can register components by name, typically from an add-on or project configuration, using `config.registerComponent`.